 A lack of mutual understanding and trust too often defines the relationship between civil society and private companies.
 Indeed, civil society organisations (CSO) struggle to find concrete action resulting from their reporting on environmental and social impacts observed on the ground.
 Seeing the powerful potential for change, Earthworm Foundation created a mechanism that helps to bridge this trust gap: Kumacaya.

 Kumacaya is an innovative mechanism that delivers truly independent monitoring and verification by local people.
 The process aggregates private sector investments that are then targeted at specific locations and topics, such as workers’ welfare.
 The funds are made available to qualifying local organisations that are already embedded in these communities.
-They are also invited to apply for funds.

 Rules and procedures have been established within Kumacaya to govern the handling of funds, to ensure investor and civil society anonymity, and to enable successful and independent monitoring where needed.
 These ingredients are essential to bridging the trust gap and to deliver knowledge with the power for change.

-Find out more at Kumacaya.org
+Find out about our projects open for funding at Kumacaya.org

 As a member-based organisation, we know that collaboration is key to success and that everyone has a role to play in creating balance between people and nature.
 We are always open to hearing from potential new members or clients, interested investors or partners and those who just want to learn more.
 Please get in touch!